 It wasn’t a complete disaster, though.
 The torch was re-lit using a backup flame transported around with the torchbearers.
 A spokesperson for the London 2012 organising committee blamed a malfunction within the burner and said it was not uncommon for flames to be extinguished.

 Politics And The Flame

-There have been protests against the Olympic flame relay due to its origins with the Nazis.
-In the 1956 Melbourne Games, Barry Larkin protested by tricking onlookers into believing he was a torch carrier.
-His fake torch consisted of a pair of flaming underpants inside a plum pudding can, attached to a chair leg.
+Protests have been against the Olympic flame relay due to its origins with the Nazis.
+Barry Larkin protested in the 1956 Melbourne Games by tricking onlookers into believing he was a torch carrier.
+His fake torch consisted of flaming underpants inside a plum pudding can, attached to a chair leg.

-He even managed to hand over the fake flame to the Mayor of Sydney, before making his escape to tumultuous applause from the on-looking crowd.
+He even managed to hand over the fake flame to the Mayor of Sydney before escaping to tumultuous applause from the on-looking crowd.